medic26fa/ForCooperNetties/content/en/docs/tutorials/kubernetes-basics/create-cluster/create-a-cluster.md

 The _minikube start_ command:

-1. **Chooses and launches a driver** — Minikube picks a backend to host your cluster, such as Docker or hyperkit. {{< note >}} If Minikube couldn't auto-detect a supported driver when running the command, ensure an appropriate driver is installed and try again.
+1. **Chooses and launches a driver** — minikube picks a backend to host your cluster, such as Docker or hyperkit. {{< note >}} If minikube couldn't auto-detect a supported driver when running the command, ensure an appropriate driver is installed and try again.
 You can also specify a driver in the command (for example: `minikube start --driver=docker`).

-2. **Downloads Kubernetes components** — Minikube downloads either the version of Kubernetes you requested or the latest stable version by default.
+2. **Downloads Kubernetes components** — minikube downloads either the version of Kubernetes you requested or the latest stable version by default.

 3. **Creates a single-node cluster** — This node acts as both the [control plane and the worker](https://kubernetes.io/docs/tutorials/kubernetes-basics/create-cluster/cluster-intro/).

 4. **Configures kubectl** — So you can run commands and manage your cluster from the terminal.

-You should now have a running Kubernetes cluster in your terminal!
-Minikube started a virtual environment for you, and a Kubernetes cluster is now running in that environment.
+You should now have a running Kubernetes cluster in your terminal! minikube started a virtual environment for you, and a Kubernetes cluster is now running in that environment.

-### Optional: Try the Minikube Dashboard!
+### Optional: Try the minikube Dashboard!

 Prefer a GUI?
 You can launch a visual interface for your cluster using: